 Same thing for your third email.
 You’re going to send a third email, and this is going to be the exact same email that you wrote the first time.
 It’s going to be sent to those who did not open or who did not seem to open email one or two and who do not have the tag Active.
 The title of this is going to be, “do you want to keep getting my emails?”
 Extremely direct.

 I would recommend that you send them each five days apart, not a full week, but you want to give people enough time to open those emails and to click on them before you send them the next one.
-So that we're not annoying people and they’re not getting the exact same email over and over and over again.
+That way you’re not annoying people and they’re not getting the exact same email over and over and over again.
 So I would put five days in between each of those emails and then I would add five days onto the end of that last email before you go in and delete.

-Anybody who did not open any emails and who does not have the tag active, you're simply going to delete them from your list.
-Now, one really important step here, especially if you have a larger list, you're very likely going to get some responses to this email.
-I don't know why you think I'm not opening your emails.
-I actually am.
-You're going to get these types of responses.
+Anybody who did not open any emails and who does not have the tag active, you’re simply going to delete them from your list.

 These are people who I now know that my email service provider is going to show that they’re not opening my emails that they took the time to respond to.
 They’re worried about the fact that I might delete them.
 They’re panicked about it.
 These are the people that I know I want to keep on my email list.
 So I add them to a group or a tag called Permanently Active.

 The last step you need to take after those five days have passed and you’ve deleted everybody, you need to go back in and remove the Active tag from everyone.
 That’s why I have a Permanently Active tag.
 Because the Active tag, it only applied to the people that were getting that exact series.
 But if those same people, if they go another two months without opening your emails, we’re going to resend them that series and try to re-engage them again.

 If you have any questions about cleaning or scrubbing your email list, send me a DM on Instagram.
 I am happy to help.